lyradnis1/bot_systems_back_end/README.md

 # 2. Activate Cloud Shell (In Top right, Click on 2nd to last on the left icon.)

 # 3. Clone SCOTT into virtual desktop on cloud shell.
-(Will need to use APP password, see tutorials for more info)
+(Will need to use APP password, see tutorials for more info) Also you can look at SCOTT wiki for more instructions on how to use app password.

 # 4. Edit Code as necessary

-# 5. Deploy To Cloud using cloud command (gcloud run deploy)
+# 5. Deploy To Cloud using cloud command (gcloud run deploy --source .)

 ```
 # Disclaimer: This approach only works for a solo developer.
 Other developers will not be able to view/edit your code in the cloud shell from another computer.